MarkArren/PhotoSharing/docs/Components.md

 ---
 # Stories
 This component is used to view individual stories and also shows the preview of multiple stories.
+See [Feed Page](./Pages.md#Feed) for images

 ## Props
 This component takes in one prop which is the object `stories` which is a collection of all stories that need to be displayed